How to Check Continuity Like a Pro: A Comprehensive Guide

 3. Set Up Your Multimeter Correctly

-Before starting the test, double-check your multimeter settings.
-Ensure it is set to the appropriate continuity testing mode and that the test leads are inserted into the correct ports (black to COM jack, red to VΩ jack).
-Incorrect settings or connections can lead to inaccurate results and may even damage your multimeter or the circuit you’re testing.
+Before commencing the test, verify that your multimeter is configured correctly.
+Confirm that it is set to the continuity testing mode and that the test leads are connected to the appropriate ports (black to COM jack, red to VĪ© jack).
+Incorrect configurations can yield false readings and may damage both your multimeter and the circuit under examination.

 4. Use Personal Protective Equipment